custom-components/ble_monitor/info.md

    (boolean)(Optional) In active mode scan requests will be sent, which is most often not required, but slightly increases the sensor battery consumption.
 'Passive mode' means that you are not sending any request to the sensor but you are just receiving the advertisements sent by the BLE devices.
 This parameter is a subject for experiment.
 Default value: False

-#### report_unknown

-   (boolean)(Optional) This option is needed primarily for those who want to request an implementation of device support that is not in the list of [supported sensors](#supported-sensors).
-If you set this parameter to `True`, then the component will log all messages from unknown Xiaomi ecosystem devices to the Home Assitant log (`logger` component must be enabled). **Attention!** Enabling this option can lead to huge output to the Home Assistant log, do not enable it if you do not need it!
-Details in the [FAQ](https://github.com/custom-components/ble_monitor/blob/master/faq.md#my-sensor-from-the-xiaomi-ecosystem-is-not-in-the-list-of-supported-ones-how-to-request-implementation).
-Default value: False

 #### batt_entities

    (boolean)(Optional) By default, the battery information will be presented only as a sensor attribute called `battery level`.
 If you set this parameter to `True`, then the battery sensor entity will be additionally created - `sensor.ble_battery_ <sensor_mac_address>`.
 Default value: False